Stealthyunic0rn/Notebook/Windows/Forensics.md

 Shellbags: The customization (looks, icon size, sort) of a file explorer directory.
 Includes deleted paths.
   - Can also be found in USRCLASS.dat

+  ### USB
+  CurrentControlSet will only be on a live system
+  To find the last used ControlSet, check the Select path.

+  Globaly Unique Serial numbers have a & at the second to last char in the number.
+  Mathcing the VID & PID to the serail points gives you more information of the make and model of the device.

+  HKLM\SYSTEM\MountedDevices
+  Match the serial number to find the Volume GUID (Globably Unique Identifer) Find the serial number to obtain the Drive Letter of the USB Using the Volume GUID found in SYSTEM\MountedDevices, you can find hte user that mounted that device.